xiewu/stagehand/.changeset/serious-pets-kiss.md

 "@browserbasehq/stagehand": patch
 ---

-moves extract and act -> page and deprecates stagehand.extract and stagehand.page.observe
+moves extract and act -> page and deprecates stagehand.extract and stagehand.observe